giovanniguidi/Seq-2-Seq-OCR/README.md

 traines: trainer classes

-utils: various utils including the script to generate ground truth labels
+utils: various utilities, including the one to generate the labels

 # Input